Find info on the ALICE study of financial hardship, the Homeless Count, and the Pair of ACEs below.

 United Way of Central Oregon is a proud member of the Homeless Leadership Coalition!

-Each year, the Homeless Leadership Coalition conducts the Point-In-Time Homeless Count, which provides a snap shot of homelessness in Central Oregon then night of January 20 , 2021.
+Each year, the Homeless Leadership Coalition conducts the Point-In-Time Homeless Count, which provides a snap shot of homelessness in Central Oregon on one night in January.

 The Count is part of a state and national effort to understand the reasons for homelessness and the barriers people experiencing homeless face in finding appropriate and adequate housing.

-Click here to find the 2021 and earlier years’ Count results.
+Click here to find the 2025 and earlier years’ Point-in-Time Count results.

 Be counted.
 Click here to view locations and schedule.